 Along with the Panoramic views of the mountains, the beauty of perennial rivers and waterfalls on the trail will be pleasing.
 Also, the sub-tropical vegetation inside the Annapurna Conservation Area is a natural playground for many Himalayans flora and fauna.
 The culture of the Gurung and Magar people makes a completely different cultural experience.

 Langtang Valley trek

 Along with the proximity to Kathmandu, the beautiful landscape and mountain vista makes Langtang valley Nepal’s best trekking destination.
 You get to the remote valley after a day’s drive from Kathmandu.
 Since the maximum elevation during the Langtang tour is only about 3,870 meters, it’s quite easily achievable.

 Langtang National Park is the best place to explore the unique Himalayan wildlife.
 The nearby views of peaks like Yala and Naya kanga look unbelievable.
-Also, the couple of days trekking in the mostly leveled path is very easy for your family members.
+Also, a couple of days of trekking on the mostly leveled path is very easy for your family members.